kruuZHAW/fraud_detection/README.md

 # fraud_detection
 Bank account fraud detection project.
 It will be presented at a technical interview for a Data Scientist position at the FIA.

-A description of the dataset can be found on [Kaggle](https://www.kaggle.com/datasets/sgpjesus/bank-account-fraud-dataset-neurips-2022/data?select=Base.csv).
+The dataset can be found on [Kaggle](https://www.kaggle.com/datasets/sgpjesus/bank-account-fraud-dataset-neurips-2022/data?select=Base.csv).
+Please add it by yourself in the data folder.

 Requirements:
 - Develop 2 ML models to compare their performances.